IKOR-GmbH/sip-framework/docs/installation.md

 - **systemConnector1Package**/**systemConnector2Package** are used to define package name suffix for the connectors.
 Notice that connector package name starts with prefix defined on **package** step.

+- **useLombokDefault**/**useLombok** are properties used for including or excluding Lombok dependency in adapter.
+  Parameter useLombokDefault is only used to include lombok by default.
+If you wish to exclude lombok you should set useLombok to anything other than 'y' or 'Y'.

 After a successful build, a project with the 4 following modules will be created:

 - {artifactId}-application